-From November 2001 to March 2002 she was used as an aircraft carrier and Command Headquarters for Enduring Freedom Operation, sailing about 20,000 miles in 87 days with no technical stops.
+From November 2001 to March 2002 - Aircraft carrier and Command Headquarters for Operation Enduring Freedom; sailing about 20,000 miles in 87 days non-stops.
 During this period, the unit performed sea control, interception and anti-access activities, as well as flight deck for the AV-8B aircraft which, together with other aircraft of the coalition, carried out support and anti-access missions in Afghanistan.

+From August 29 to October 19 2006 - was readily deployed in Lebanon as commanding headquarters, within Operation Mimosa first, and Operation Leonte later.
 During this time, the aircraft onboard patrolled merchant convoys on their way to Lebanon, while the unit focused on the amphibious disembarkation in south Lebanon of a contingent strong of about 1,000 soldiers from Reggimento San Marco, the Army Amphibious Corps and Special Forces.

+In March 2011, during the Lebanon crisis, ITS Garibaldi participated in Operation Odyssey Dawn as support ship and, from March 26 to July 26, was engaged in Unified Protector Operation, in part as Command Headquarters.
 As per 1970 and 1973 UN Security Council resolutions, the engagement of the coalition is aimed at controlling over the embargo of sea smuggling of weapons, and the implementation of the Libyan No-Fly Zone.
 On this occasion too, ITS Garibaldi proved her operational and logistic skills, covering 20,000 miles in 78 straight days.